 This is city living, Orlando style.
 You walk to the lake, walk to dinner, walk to the grocery store, walk to the park.
 Not everyone dreams of mowing grass in 95 degree heat.
 Some people want a balcony, a skyline view, and a five minute walk to everything they need.
-That is South Eola.
+That's South Eola.

 Why Buyers Love South Eola

-South Eola checks a lot of boxes that other Orlando neighborhoods cannot.
+South Eola checks a lot of boxes that other Orlando neighborhoods can't.
 You get walkability, Lake Eola access, restaurants, nightlife, Publix at The Paramount, Constitution Green, and a real downtown lifestyle all within a tight, well defined neighborhood.

 It also attracts buyers who are tired of commuting, tired of HOA controlled suburbs, and tired of feeling disconnected from the city they live in.
-South Eola puts you in the middle of it.
+South Eola puts you right in the middle of it.

 South Eola Market Trends

-The South Eola real estate market has a wide range depending on the building, the floor, the view, the parking situation, and the condition of the unit.
+The South Eola real estate market covers a wide range depending on the building, the floor, the view, the parking situation, and the condition of the unit.
 Condos in older buildings can start in the low $200,000s while high rise units with lake views or skyline views can push well past $600,000 to over $1 million.

 South Eola Market Snapshot